MatthewYork/JSON-Webservice-Template/README.md

 JSON-Webservice-Template
 ========================

 This is a template for JSON webservice interaction.
-It is designed to be used for rapid-prototyping integration with JSON webservices when starting a new project, especially (but not limited to) those that utilize the MVC4 Web API.
+It is designed to be used for rapid-prototyping integration with JSON webservices when starting a new project, especially (but not limited to) those that utilize the Microsoft MVC4 Web API.
+This template is not meant to be a "drop-in" solution, rather it is to be a jumping-off point for your own, custom webservice implementation.

 Requirements